bbauska/W3Cx-5of5/README.md

   alt="." />
 </p>

-In our case, if you want to create a new example, you just open codepen.io, you click on the &quot;New Pen&quot; button and you copy the HTML code in the HTML part on the editor, and you see the result.
+<p>In our case, if you want to create a new example, you just open
+codepen.io, you click on the &quot;New Pen&quot; button and you copy the HTML code in the HTML part on the editor, and you see the result.
 Don&apos;t forget to save to create an account also.
 And here, you can download the result for editing that offline if you would like using the &quot;export&quot;
-option (bottom right of screen in 'edit CodePen' mode).
+option (bottom right of screen in 'edit CodePen' mode).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 42. codepen, export to zip file (34) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">